-The PKAVS Carers' Hub together with 'Outside the Box' and the Care and Wellbeing Cooperative have implemented the 'Support Choices' project.
-This provides information on Social Care and Self Directed Support options to people and their carers.
+The PKAVS Carers' Hub - Self-Directed Support Project, together with Support Choices Project (Highland Perthshire) provides information on Social Care and Self-Directed Support options to people and their Carers.
 This can be done over the phone or face to face.
 Short term one to one support is available to help people identify the outcomes they would like to achieve and the support they require.
-This has given people more choice around the care packages that they receive.
+This has given people more knowledge and understanding about what support is available and how to access it.